 - §716 Review of security at critical natural gas and petroleum pipeline facilities

-The Office of Counter Terrorism recognizes that the challenges associated with critical infrastructure protection provide an opportunity to manage interdependent risks at the regional level.
-Regional coalitions foster enhanced coordination among jurisdictions within a geographic area of a State or multi-State region in which critical infrastructure crosses multiple sectors and political subdivisions.
-The Office of Counter Terrorism actively participates in the following partnerships:
+The NYS Office of Counter Terrorism recognizes that the challenges associated with critical infrastructure protection provide an opportunity to manage interdependent risks at the regional level.
+Regional coalitions foster enhanced coordination among jurisdictions within a geographic area of a state or multi-state region in which critical infrastructure crosses multiple sectors and political subdivisions.
+The NYS Office of Counter Terrorism actively participates in the following partnerships:

-- All Hazards Consortium - guided by the regional states of NC, DC, MD, VA, WV, DE, PA, NJ and NY.
-The AHC mission is to help create new resources and funding opportunities for the states to support regional multi-state collaboration efforts among our stakeholders from government, private sector, higher education and non-profit/volunteer organizations.
+- All Hazards Consortium - guided by the regional states of DE, MD, NC, NJ, NY, PA, VA, WV, and Washington DC, the All Hazards Consortium (AHC) mission is to help create new resources and funding opportunities for the states to support regional multi-state collaboration efforts among its stakeholders from government, private sector, higher education and non-profit/volunteer organizations.

 - Great Lakes Hazards Coalition - the objective of the coalition of the eight states and provincial partners is to strengthen communication, collaboration, and planning in the Great Lakes region in order to enhance protection, response, recovery, and resilience of the region's critical infrastructure.

-- NYPD Shield - SHIELD is an umbrella program for a series of current and future Police Department initiatives that pertain to private sector security and counterterrorism.
+- NYPD Shield - an umbrella program for a series of current and future police department initiatives that pertain to private sector security and counterterrorism.
 This is a public-private partnership based on providing best practices, lessons learned, counterterrorism training opportunities, and information sharing.

-- BOMA of Greater New York, Preparedness Committee - to inform and prepare building owners and managers in the NYC area regarding various developments in the security and emergency action plan scenarios.
+- BOMA of Greater New York, Preparedness Committee - to inform and prepare building owners and managers in the New York City area regarding various developments in the security and emergency action plan scenarios.

 - FBI InfraGard - information sharing and analysis effort serving the interests and combining the knowledge base of a wide range of members.
 InfraGard is an association of businesses, academic institutions, state and local law enforcement agencies, and other participants dedicated to sharing information and intelligence to prevent hostile acts against the United States.
-InfraGard Chapters are geographically linked with FBI Field Office territories; NY has Chapters in: Long Island; NYC; Albany; Syracuse; Rochester and Buffalo.
+InfraGard Chapters are geographically linked with FBI Field Office territories; New York State has Chapters in Long Island, NYC, Albany, Syracuse, Rochester and Buffalo.

-- Infrastructure Assessments - New York State Executive Law Article 26 § 709 (j) requires the Office of Counter Terrorism to work with local, state and federal agencies as well as private entities to conduct assessments of the vulnerability to terrorist attack of critical infrastructure.
-In support of this mandate the Critical Infrastructure Unit's assessment team conducts site visits to review security measures at various facilities within New York State, and make recommendations to enhance both physical security measures and resiliency.
+- Infrastructure Assessments - New York State Executive Law, Article 26 § 709 (j) requires the NYS Office of Counter Terrorism to work with local, state and federal agencies, as well as private entities, to conduct assessments of the vulnerability to terrorist attack of critical infrastructure.
+In support of this mandate, the Critical Infrastructure Unit's assessment team conducts site visits to review security measures at various facilities within New York State, and make recommendations to enhance both physical security measures and resiliency.

 - DHS Protecting Infrastructure